Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Introduction

-In this work, we combine offline behavioral cloning with online RTRRL fine-tuning to create adaptive policies capable of maintaining performance under distribution shift.
+In this work, we combine offline behavioral cloning with online RTRRL fine-tuning to create adaptive policies that maintain performance under distribution shift.
 Our experimental results demonstrate that RTRRL-based online fine-tuning naturally adjusts policy behavior to maintain task performance in the face of distribution shift, whereas fixed policies deteriorate.
 We demonstrate our approach in the \texttt{CarRacing} simulation environment and on a 1:10-scale real-world line-following application.
-While both demonstrations fall within the domain of autonomous driving, the \texttt{CarRacing} environment uses conventional RGB-based observations, whereas our real-world demonstration uses an event camera.
+While both of our experimental applications fall within the domain of autonomous driving, the \texttt{CarRacing}-environment application uses conventional RGB-based observations, whereas the real-world lane-keeping application uses a very different event camera.

-Our work highlights a well-rounded, bio-inspired approach that combines bio-inspired sensors and bio-inspired RNNs, together with a biologically plausible online fine-tuning algorithm.
-In addition – to the best of our knowledge – this is the first high-frequency closed-loop application of a machine learning algorithm with an event camera on standard (non-spiking) hardware.

-Our contributions are the following: \begin{itemize} \item Extending the Real-Time Recurrent Reinforcement Learning (RTRRL) framework with a novel bio-inspired non-linear state-space model (LrcSSM). \item Proposing a hybrid learning pipeline that combines offline behavioral cloning with online real-time RTRRL-based fine-tuning, allowing deployed policies to adapt continuously (at each time step) to non-stationary environments without retraining from scratch. \item Validating the proposed approach both in simulation and on a real-world 1:10-scale autonomous driving platform, highlighting the feasibility of real-time online learning on embedded robotic systems. \item To the best of our knowledge, we present the first high-frequency non-spiking machine learning application using event camera observations in a closed-loop control setting. \item Showcasing the synergy between bio-inspired sensors, bio-inspired recurrent neural networks, and biologically plausible learning rules. \end{itemize}
+\textbf{Contributions:} Our main contributions in this paper are the following: \begin{itemize} \item \textit{Integrating LrcSSM into the Real-Time Recurrent Reinforcement Learning (RTRRL) framework} as a drop-in replacement for the LRU backbone, retaining exact RTRL gradient computation while gaining the expressive power of nonlinear state dynamics.
+To our knowledge, this is the first application of LrcSSM in an online RL setting. \item \textit{Proposing for the first time a hybrid learning pipeline} combining offline behavioral cloning with online real-time RTRRL-based fine-tuning, allowing deployed policies to adapt at each time step to non-stationary environments, without retraining from scratch. \item \textit{Validating the proposed approach} both in simulation and in a real-world 1:10-scale autonomous driving platform, which highlights the feasibility of biologically-plausible real-time online learning algorithms in embedded robotic systems. \item \textit{Presenting the first high-frequency non-spiking machine learning application} of online fine-tuning using event camera observations in a closed-loop control setting. \item \textit{Showcasing for the first time the synergy between} bio-inspired sensors, bio-inspired recurrent neural networks, and biologically plausible learning rules - to the best of our knowledge. \end{itemize}